Top 12 Court Clerk Skills to Put on Your Resume

 6. PACER

-PACER (Public Access to Court Electronic Records) is a service that allows users to obtain case and docket information online from federal appellate, district, and bankruptcy courts.
+PACER (Public Access to Court Electronic Records) provides online access to federal case and docket information across appellate, district, and bankruptcy courts.

 Why It's Important